cockroachdb/docs/v2.1/performance-benchmarking-with-tpc-c.md

 Next, [partition your database](partitioning.html) to divide all of the TPC-C tables and indexes into ten partitions, one per rack, and then use [zone configurations](configure-replication-zones.html) to pin those partitions to a particular rack.

-1. Still on VM 31, start the partitioning:
+1. Still on the 31st instance, start the partitioning:

     {% include copy-clipboard.html %}
     ~~~ shell